tessamcdonnel/STAT-217-R-Course/chapter6.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:45534c5588
 ## Check for Understanding 3

-Which argument should we specify in the t.test function to do a one sided Ha in a one sample t-test?
+Which argument should we specify in the t.test function to do a one sided alternative hypothesis in a one sample t-test?